Kennedy-Mwaura/favorite-band-project/README.md

 ## Description

-* This is a simple HTML page about my favorite rock band, Breaking Benjamin.
 * Utilizing Bootstrap5 for styling pulled in via CDN for performance reasons.
 * To install:
   1. git clone this repository and run it via your preferred browser.
 Edit using your preferred editor.